-Communiqué No. 2010/4 also brought a modified notification form, which will replace the current notification form as of 4 May 2022.
-According to the modified notification form, there is also a short-form notification (without a fast-track procedure) if a transition from joint control to sole control is at stake or if there are no affected markets within Turkey.
+Communiqué No. 2010/4 also introduced a modified notification form, which replaced the previous notification form as of 4 May 2022.
+According to the modified form, there is also a short-form notification (without a fast-track procedure) if a transition from joint control to sole control is at stake or if there are no affected markets within Turkey.

 The Board, upon its preliminary review of the notification (i.e., Phase I), will decide either to approve or to investigate the transaction further (i.e., Phase II).
 It notifies the parties of the outcome within 30 calendar days of a complete filing.
 In the absence of any such notification, the decision is deemed to be an approval through an implied approval mechanism introduced with the relevant legislation.
-Although the wording of the law implies that the Board should decide within 15 calendar days whether to proceed with Phase II, the Board generally takes more than 15 calendar days to form its opinion concerning the substance of a notification.
+Although the wording of the law implies that the Board should decide within 15 calendar days whether to proceed with Phase II, the Board generally takes more time to form its opinion concerning the substance of a notification.
 It is more sensitive to the 30-calendar-day deadline on announcement.
-Moreover, any written request by the Board for missing information will stop the review process and restart the 30-calendar-day period at the date of provision of such information.
+Moreover, any written request by the Board for missing information will stop the review process and restart the 30-calendar-day period at the date the information is provided.
 In practice, the Authority is quite keen on asking formal questions and adding more time to the review process.
 Therefore, it is recommended that the filing be done at least 60 calendar days before the projected closing.